Hang Ten

 Some information about the Bill Lewis Custom guitar

-Some guitars are special in some way – the Bill Lewis Custom 24 frets guitar, made in Vancouver, BC, between 1969 and 1971, is special in many ways.
+Some guitars are special in some way – the Bill Lewis Custom 24 fret guitar, made in Vancouver, BC, between 1969 and 1971, is special in many ways.

 With probably less than 30 handbuilt copies it’s rarer than most other professionally made guitars, and it has some quite unique features: